 5. Finish the Drawing

 Provide your colleagues with one or two lines that would be the start of a drawing.
-They can look like the pictures below but certainly don’t have to.
 Consider emailing the image in advance or share it from your screen and have participants copy it on a piece of paper in front of them.
 Then ask them to finish the drawing.
 They can draw something that represents them or something more random.
 Have each participant share back with the group.